tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Clients MUST be prepared to do a cookie exchange with every handshake.

-If a server receives a ClientHello with an invalid cookie, it MUST NOT respond with a HelloRetryRequest.
-Restarting the handshake from scratch, without a cookie, allows the client to recover from a situation where it obtained a cookie that cannot be verified by the server.
+If a server receives a ClientHello with an invalid cookie, it SHOULD treat it the same as a ClientHello with no cookie.
+This avoids race/deadlock conditions if the client somehow gets a bad cookie (e.g., because the server changes its cookie signing key).

 As described in Section 4.1.4 of {{!TLS13}}, clients SHOULD also abort the handshake with an "unexpected_message" alert in response to any second HelloRetryRequest which was sent in the same connection